HanxunH/Detect-CLIP-Backdoor-Samples/README.md

 </div>

-- These images appear 798 times in the dataset, which roughly accounts for ~0.03% of the CC3M dataset.
+- These images appear 798 times in the dataset, accounting for approximately 0.03% of the CC3M dataset.
-- These images that have similar content and the same caption *"the birthday cake with candles in the form of number icon."*
+- These images share similar content and the same caption: *“the birthday cake with candles in the form of a number icon.”*
-- We suspect these images are a natural (unintentional) backdoor samples and has been learned into models trained on the Conceptual Captions dataset.
+- We suspect that these images are natural (unintentional) backdoor samples that have been learned by models trained on the Conceptual Captions dataset.

 <div style="display: flex; flex-direction: column; align-items: center;">